-Due to the limited number of existing programs available, and the need for tailored approaches in many situations, many LDATs may work with partners to develop and deliver a targeted program in their community.
+Due to the limited number of existing programs available, and the need for tailored approaches in many situations, many LDATs may work with partners to develop and deliver a targeted activity in their community.

-Strong partnerships are critical to your success in preventing AOD harms in the community.LDATs work with a variety of community partners to deliver programs to support teenagers.
+LDATs may work with a variety of community partners to deliver activities to support teenagers.
 This might include secondary schools, family support services, and other organisations that work directly with children and/or parents.

 Partners can support your activity in different ways, including through leading the activity, promotion, recruiting parents, providing expert trainers, financial support and other potential support.

 The specific activity being delivered may influence the type of individuals, networks and organisations that your LDAT partners with.
 Partners may include: